 If you lose a loved one, you may be able to receive support from the government.
-The main source of support, in this situation, is Bereavement Support Payment.
-There is also other help available.
-Find out what you can get.
+The main source of support for this situation is Bereavement Support Payment, but other help is available too.
+Read this article from Cashfloat to find out what you can get.

 Bereavement Support Payment

 If you lose someone you love, the last thing you need is to have financial worries on top of everything else you are facing.
 The Department for Work and Pensions offers Bereavement Support Payment to help people through this time.

 You may be eligible for Bereavement benefits if your partner either made National Insurance contributions for at least 25 weeks of one tax year since 1975 or died because of an accident at work or a disease caused by work.
 When your partner died, they must have been under the State Pension age and living in the UK or another country which offers bereavement benefits.